d-lee-te/d-lee-te/README.md

 - [My personal website](https://d-lee-te.github.io/) (which is currently being hosted on gitpages for now)
 - Personal projects
   - I've been absolutely obsessed with helping build out the front-end of [the meep stats site](https://github.com/dpvb/meep-site)!
-- Some of my old school assignments and projects with most of it redacted or omitted and replaced with synopses (I made the actual code private)
+- Some of my old school assignments, projects, and classes with most of it redacted or omitted and replaced with synopses (I made the actual code private)

 ### Currently
 Still working on [this](https://github.com/dpvb/meep-site), but I have a few other ideas for building out an inhouse tournament website w/ a discord bot as an additional interface.